epam/edp-ddm-registry-regulation-management/README.md

 2. Add `--spring.profiles.active=local` to application run arguments
 3. Run application with your favourite IDE or via `java -jar ...` with jar file, created above

+###### RestAPI documentation generation

+To generate document describing RestAPI definition separate maven profile should be used called _generate-rest-api-docs_.
+Call `mvn -Pgenerate-rest-api-docs clean install` to generate rest api documentation from scratch.
+After this generated documentation should be commited and pushed into git together with potential other changes about RestAPI.

 ### License
 registry-regulation-management is Open Source software released under the Apache 2.0 license.